syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/Getting-Started.md

 # Getting Started

 ## Creating your first DropDownList in MVC application
-1. Create an MVC Project and add necessary DLLs, scripts and CSS files given in [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started#manual-integration-of-syncfusion-mvc-components-into-newexisting-mvc-applications) Documentation.
+1. Create an MVC Project and add necessary assemblies, scripts and CSS files given in [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started#manual-integration-of-syncfusion-mvc-components-into-newexisting-mvc-applications) Documentation.

 2. Add DropDownList control using the helper from EJ namespace.